TwilioDevEd/eta-notifications-flask/README.md

-You can read [this blog](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html) for more details on how to use ngrok, but if you are using version 2.x, exposing a specific port it should be easily done with the following command:
+You can read [this blog](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html) for more details on how to use ngrok, but if you are using version 2.x, exposing a specific port should be easily done with the following command:

 ```bash
 $ ngrok http 5000